KPInc425/odin-weather-app/README.md

 -Add ability to choose country
 -add search by city name input (not as accurate)
 -Use daytime/nighttime in giphy fetch
+-Find some gif search term to corrolate with weather descriptions

 BUGS